Everything You Never Knew You Wanted to Know About Berlin

 In Berlin even leisure and pleasure are a form of work: you spit in your hands before you begin and expect to have gained something by the end.
 Berliners are not industrious, they are always wound up.
 Sadly, they have completely forgotten why we are on this earth at all.
 In heaven – provided that this is where Berliners would go – they’d also have something to do at four in the afternoon.

 Sometimes you see Berlin ladies sitting on their balconies.
-They are glued to those stone boxes which call they houses – the Berlin ladies sit there and enjoy their break.
+They are glued to those stone boxes which they call houses – the Berlin ladies sit there and enjoy their break.
 They are either between two phone calls or are waiting for their appointment or – which happens less often – were too early or too quick doing something and now sit there and wait.
 And then out of a sudden they shoot out like an arrow from the string to grab the telephone.
 Or to dash to their next appointment.

 With a furrowed brow – sit venia verbo! – the city pulls its cart and never changes the tracks.
 It doesn’t see that it is moving in circles and never gets anywhere else.
 Berliners do not do conversation.
 Now and then you see people talk to someone but they are not having a chat – they just throw their monologues at one another .